micmejia/bible-dump/NKJV/Joshua/Josh 3.md

 and as those who bore the ark came to the Jordan, and the feet of the priests who bore the ark dipped in the edge of the water (for the Jordan overflows all its banks during the whole time of harvest),

 ###### 16
-that the waters which came down from upstream stood _still, and_ rose in a heap very far away [^e]at Adam, the city that _is_ beside Zaretan.
+that the waters which came down from upstream stood _still, and_ rose in a heap very far away at Adam, the city that _is_ beside Zaretan.
 So the waters that went down into the Sea of the Arabah, the Salt Sea, failed, _and_ were cut off; and the people crossed over opposite Jericho.

 ###### 17
 Then the priests who bore the ark of the covenant of the Lord stood firm on dry ground in the midst of the Jordan; and all Israel crossed over on dry ground, until all the people had crossed completely over the Jordan.